openedx/open-edx-proposals/oeps/processes/oep-0054-core-contributors.rst

 Trigger events for removing a CC would be:

-* A CC informs the Program Administrators that they can no longer continue in the role
+* A CC informs the Program Administrators that they can no longer continue in the role, or are unable to renew their commitment for a given year
-* A CC has not been able to fulfill the commitments made in the `Revised Declaration of Commitment to the Core Contributor Program`_, or has been unreachable, for more than 6 months.
+* A CC has not been able to fulfill the commitments made in the `Declaration of Commitment to the Core Contributor Program`_, or has been unreachable, for more than 6 months.
 See `fulfilling CC commitments`_
 * A CC hasn't met project quality standards consistently despite feedback